Kalevi Laitinen (gymnast)

 Kalevi Johannes Laitinen (19 May 1918 - 6 January 1997) was a Finnish gymnast and Olympic champion.

 He was born and died in Kotka.

-Laitinen competed at the 1948 Summer Olympics in London where he received a gold medal in team combined exercises.

-At the 1952 Summer Olympics in Helsinki he received a bronze medal in team combined exercises with the Finnish team.
+Laitinen competed at the 1948 Summer Olympics in London, where he won a gold medal in team combined exercises with the Finnish squad.
+At the 1952 Summer Olympics in Helsinki, he won a bronze medal in the same event with the Finnish team.